 As opposed to corporations, LLCs are not required to have a board of directors.
 Normally, LLCs are managed by their members, unless the articles of organization appoint a non-member manager to manage the LLC.

 There are no shareholders in LLCs and they cannot trade on the stock market.
-A limited liability company is owned by its members, who split the profits among themselves.
+A limited liability company is owned by its members, who split.
 Your Operating Agreement should specify how your LLC's earnings will be divided.

 You can form an LLC in another state.
 You will need to form a foreign LLC if you already have a domestic LLC and want to expand your business to another state.
 It is generally not recommended to form an LLC in a state where you do not intend to conduct business.